• Skip to main content

 Why does executive dysfunction happen?

-Executive dysfunction can happen when these processes have some impairment.
+Executive dysfunction can happen when these processes have a difference or impairment that affects everyday life.

 What does executive dysfunction look like?